antfu/talks/2025-10-09/src/slides.md

 The final one I would pick is [click] Extensibility, [click] What makes software different from one-off scripts is that software is meant to adopt and handle different scenarios.
 Being extensible with a flexible plugin system and the ability to customize is one of the very important aspects of good software.

-That said, the reason we're building DevTools is to provide great [click] Transparency to our tools, to help users understand the tools better and see through the internal state.
+That said, the reason we're building DevTools is to provide great [click] Transparency for our tools, to help users understand the tools better and see through the internal state.
 -->

 ---